 Between October 1787 and August 1788, “Publius” wrote 85 essays in several New York newspapers.
 Hamilton wrote over 60 percent of these essays and helped with the writing of others.
 Madison probably wrote about a third of them with Jay composing the rest.

-The Federalist, also called The Federalist Papers, has served two very different purposes in American history.
-The 85 essays succeeded by helping to persuade doubtful New Yorkers to ratify the Constitution.
+The Federalist, also called The Federalist Papers, has served two different purposes in American history.
+In its time, the 85 essays succeeded by helping to persuade doubtful New Yorkers to ratify the Constitution.
 Today, The Federalist Papers helps us to more clearly understand what the writers of the Constitution had in mind when they drafted that amazing document 200 years ago.